 But what happens when a neighbour’s plant is growing across onto your property?
 And what can be done if a neighbour’s tree is blocking the light into your garden?

-Simon Roberts, a solicitor from DAS Law, is here to answer those all important questions…
+Simon Roberts, Senior Associate Solicitor from DAS Law, answers those important questions…

 Can you cut down branches that overhang into your garden?